Publix to help distribute coronavirus vaccine starting Wednesday

-SPARTANBURG, SC (WSPA) – Publix grocery stores stepping up to help distribute the COVID vaccine in South Carolina, Georgia and Florida.
+SPARTANBURG, SC (WSPA) – Publix grocery stores are stepping up to help distribute the COVID-19 vaccine in South Carolina, Georgia and Florida.

 Starting Wednesday, the pharmacy inside many Publix stores will administer the COVID vaccine, but only if you already have an appointment.
 People who meet the requirements will begin receiving their shots.